Update: ‘Bronco production & sales’ section updated.

 Former Ford President and CEO Jim Hackett confirmed that the Blue Oval would make a Ford Bronco Hybrid during the company’s annual shareholder meeting in 2019.
-However, few details are available as neither the executives nor the company has shared technical specifications or the release date.
+However, few official details are available, with neither executives nor the company providing further information.

-Here’s everything that has been reported on the Bronco Hybrid:
+Here’s everything that has been reported on the Bronco Hybrid, and our general expectations on the specifications and release date:

 New Bronco derivatives